Master of Public Administration

 Domain 5 - Communication: Students will demonstrate the ability to communicate and interact productively with a diverse and changing workforce and citizenry.

 The program of study for the MPA degree is 40 credits.
 Each course in the program will have 3-5 course-specific student learning outcomes with accompanying learning opportunities, and learning targets.

 Student-Selected Learning Outcomes

-The program is also designed to comply with principles of learner-centeredand project-based teaching and learning.
-Students are required to design a Personal Learning Plan soon after they are admitted to the program.
-That plan will include student-selected learning outcomes that must be clearly aligned with the program-level and course-specific learning outcomes.
+The program is also designed to comply with principles of learner-centered and project-based teaching and learning.
+Students are advised to design a Personal Learning Plan soon after they are admitted to the program.
+That plan should include student-selected learning outcomes that must be clearly aligned with the program-level and course-specific learning outcomes.